aliirfaan/citronel-external-service-generator/README.md

 ```bash
  $ php artisan citronel:external-service-generate:log --log_type=request HttpBinPlatform/HttpBinPlatformReq http-bin
 ```
-* Add your custom columns to the newly generated migration.
+* Add your custom columns to the newly generated migration based on data you want to log.

 * Update your config file with the newly model class.